Bluegirl Graphics

 Whimsical Illustrations by LDG

 • I had forgotten I wrote a little something in 2007 about where to sell and buy your art online.
-I guess I should update for the sites I currently use.
+Updated to express any changes in sites I currently sell on or use to print my art.

 Zazzle – Still a very good place to upload and sell your art without any upfront costs.
 Lots of options from stickers, tees, bandanas, prints, gift bags and more.
 They have online options for customers to get some cards in E-format.
 You make a sale but a bit less than the physical cards.